 Trail endings are always bittersweet, so we wisely allowed ourselves another day to process and reflect while enjoying MORE TRAIL!
 Hello Massachusetts.

-For our last night on trail, we camp near a tiny spring.
-While collecting water, my foot slips, taking a dunking that nearly involves my whole self.
-I didn’t have any major mishaps on this trail, so this minor event just reminds me of how lucky I’ve been.
-We settle into our quilts for the coldest night yet.
-I’m actually happy for the conditions…it should make for a nice slumber.
+For our last night on trail, we camped near a tiny spring.
+While collecting water, my foot slipped, taking a dunking that nearly involved my whole self.
+I didn’t have any major mishaps on this trail, so this minor event reminded me how lucky I’d been.
+We settled into our quilts for the coldest night yet.
+I was actually happy for the conditions…it would make for a nice slumber.